astralfrontier-itch-io/witch/rules/rules.md

 At any time during play, you earn XP:

-* When you make a Stupid roll, for any reason, and whether or not it succeeds
+* When you make a Foolish roll, for any reason, and whether or not it succeeds

 At the end of the adventure, you earn XP: